-3 RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points No evidence of search, Demonstrates adequate Evidence of search, selection, or source skill in searching, selection, and source evaluation skills. selecting, and evaluating evaluation skills; notable sources to meet the identification of uniquely Sources are simplistic, information need. salient resources.
+RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points No evidence of search, Demonstrates adequate Evidence of search, selection, or source skill in searching, selection, and source evaluation skills. selecting, and evaluating evaluation skills; notable sources to meet the identification of uniquely Sources are simplistic, information need. salient resources.

-inappropriate, or not
+inappropriate, or not Appropriate courses Information need in

 related to topic.
-Appropriate sources Information need is

-provided, although clearly defined and
+Appropriate sources provided, although Information need is clearly defined and

 exploration appears to integrated to meet and

 have been routine. exceed assignment,

+have been fouline.
+5

 course, or personal

 interests.